aribajahan/Ariba-Old-Site/source/_posts/2014-05-09-blogging-on-octopress-workflow.markdown

 <br></br>
 _______
-###Further Exploration:
+###Further Troubleshooting:
-+ If you ever need to set up another computer to post to your existing blog, I'd follow [this](http://scottcheng.com/blog/2012/11/setting-up-existing-octopress-blog-on-a-new-computer/), [this](http://quibb.com/links/octopress-setting-up-a-blog-and-contributing-to-an-existing-one/view), [this](http://blog.zerosharp.com/clone-your-octopress-to-blog-from-two-places/) or [this](http://fernandomayer.github.io/blog/2013/03/02/configuring-octopress/)
+- If you ever need to set up another computer to post to your existing blog, I'd follow [this](http://scottcheng.com/blog/2012/11/setting-up-existing-octopress-blog-on-a-new-computer/), [this](http://quibb.com/links/octopress-setting-up-a-blog-and-contributing-to-an-existing-one/view), [this](http://blog.zerosharp.com/clone-your-octopress-to-blog-from-two-places/) or [this](http://fernandomayer.github.io/blog/2013/03/02/configuring-octopress/)

+- If you ever lose the source to your blog, check out [his solution](http://blog.pezholio.co.uk/2013/04/lost-the-source-to-my-octopress-blog-ooops/).

+- If you are interested in hosting your site on [Amazon 3](http://www.julianbonilla.com/blog/2012/11/05/octopress-on-amazon-s3/).